LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 training: do-we-have-a-repo-of-python-training-resources ?
 ---

-# Working With Pandas DataFrames in Python
+# Working with Pandas DataFrames in Python

-## Presentation of the survey data
+## Presentation of the DOAJ Articles data

-For this lesson, we will be using the DOAJ article sample data, available on [FigShare](https://dx.doi.org/10.6084/m9.figshare.3409471).
+For this lesson, we will be using the Directory of Open Access Journals (DOAJ) article sample data, available on [FigShare](https://dx.doi.org/10.6084/m9.figshare.3409471).
 Download this zip and extract it on your working directory on a meaningful location (e.g. create a folder called *data/*)